 This presents a real problem for me when it comes to sharing chocolates because I’m forced into eating my favourites first just to make sure that no-one else gets them.
 The only thing worse than having to eat your least favourite chocolate last is missing out on your favourite because some other greediness snaffled it first 🙂

-I remember one Christmas Jon and I ended up splitting a box of chocolates into two separate pots as soon as we opened them so we didn’t end up in any arguments!
-It worked out well though as we were both happy.
+Splitting a box of chocolates into two separate pots as soon as we opened them is a great way to not end up in any arguments!

 Anyway, I’m really just introducing you to why I’ve decided to make cappuccino truffles, quite simply because I love them 🙂

 What about you?
 What’s your favourite chocolate from a selection box?
 Do you go from least favourite to favourite, vice verse, or the unfathomable picking randomly (like my Dad does) – I’m sorry, I just cannot understand that approach.

 Don’t worry if you don’t have a chocolate mould or a chocolate thermometer

 To make the truffles like I’ve done here I used a chocolate mould, and tempered the chocolate to get it hard and shiny (and easier to get out of the mould).